Lobesitdoll/mdncomp/README.md

   - List browsers per status
 - Documentation:
   - Shows URL to documentation page for the feature on [MDN](https://developer.mozilla.org/).
+  - Can show a short description (summary) for each feature.
   - Download and show documentation excerpt on the command line as well as cache the data.
   - Open documentation links in the default browser from the command line.
 - Basic test tools: